by Ken Sehested

 Despite the Hague Convention of 1907, where European powers agreed to forbid the use of aerial bombardment of civilian populations, the prohibition was rarely observed.
 Both German and English aircraft killed at least 2,000 civilians during World War I.

 During World War II, neither Allied nor Axis powers hesitated from using the bombing of civilian populations as a tactic of war meant to “demoralize” the respective enemy’s citizens.
-Two of the most notorious cases were Germany’s “blitzkrieg” of London and other British cities, killing an estimated 40,000 civilians; and the British and US bombing of Dresden, which had few military targets, causing fatalities that number anywhere between 18,000-100,000.
-(The estimate is uncertain since the city was then flooded with refugees from elsewhere.)
+Two of the most notorious cases were Germany’s “blitzkrieg” of London and other British cities, killing an estimated 40,000 civilians; and the British and US bombing of Dresden, which had few military targets, killing some 25,000.

-After the war, General Curtis LeMay, commander of US bombers in Pacific theatre during World War II, later said: "I suppose if I had lost the war, I would have been tried as a war criminal." [see “Deadly WWII US firebombing raids on Japanese cities largely ignored,” Japan Times]
+After the war, General Curtis LeMay, commander of US bombers in Pacific theatre during World War II, later said: "I suppose if I had lost the war, I would have been tried as a war criminal."
+(Richard Rhodes, “The General and World War III,” New Yorker)

 # # #